Deployment package structure¶

 The maximum size for a deployment package is 8 GiB.

-The deployment file
+The deployment file¶

-The deployment.py file or the deployment.R file needs to have the structure as shown below.
-They both contain an initialization method, which is called when the deployment is activated and a request method, which runs when a request to the deployment is received by UbiOps.
+file needs to have the structure as shown below.
+It should contain an initialization method, which is called when the deployment is initialized, and a request

 From here you can extend the code in any way you like.